shackle-rs/shackle/docs/src/compilation/type-specialise.md

 ## Notes

-Since we intend to pre-compile the standard library, we will have to monomorphise any polymorphic functions based on what the possible types for the call arguments are.
+- If we want to pre-compile the standard library, we will have to monomorphise any polymorphic functions based on what the possible types for the call arguments are.
+  - Actually this may not be possible because we need monomorphisation to specialise calls involving enums - and user enums which can be used with stdlib won't be available if precompiled

-Alternatively we could leave polymorphic functions un-compiled and instead compile them on the fly.
+- Alternatively we could leave polymorphic functions un-compiled and instead compile them on the fly.
+- To start with, the initial implementation should probably just require compiling the library along with the model.